How To Become A Forensic Biologist

 The findings are used within a court of law.
 Some findings used to prosecute, while other findings may be used to acquit.
 A forensic biologist must be accurate in their findings, because this may lead to the prosecution of a person.

-Forensic Biologist must possess the following qualities and skills:
+Forensic Biologist should possess the following qualities and skills:

 - Enjoys science